 According to Blake Melnick, KMIC’s CEO and Chief Knowledge Officer,

 “This program represents a fantastic learning opportunity for students on so many levels.
 Students will not only understand the relationship between KM and Innovation, they will also experience a new model of learning which treats the “classroom as the workplace” allowing them to engage in purposeful knowledge creation, while directly contributing to innovation in Canada.
-They will have the opportunity to apply what they learn in the program immediately to address authentic, real world, forward looking challenges posed by two of Canada’s leading innovative organizations, The Bank of Canada and the Canadian Mortgage and Housing Corporation”
+They will have the opportunity to apply what they learn in the program immediately to address authentic, real world, forward looking challenges posed by two of Canada’s leading innovative organizations, The Bank of Canada and Canada Mortgage and Housing Corporation”

 NOTE: As a prototype program, space is limited to the first 50 participants who enrol in the program.